yogeshgunasekaran/Jenkinsfile/README.md

 - In Nexus, Login as **admin** with password that has been saved in 'jenkins manage credentials' and **Create repository &rarr; maven2(hosted)** with name **vprofile-repo**
 - In Jenkins, now update the same job with **Jenkinsfile_stage4** code and Build the job again
 - In Nexus, the artifact would have been uploaded after the above job was success
 - In Jenkins, now update the same job with **Jenkinsfile_stage5** code with the slack channel details and Build the job again.
-This will send **slack notifications** to the **slack channel** in the code.
+This will send **slack notifications** to the **slack channel**.
 Note, the slack should have been provisioned with jenkins app and API to receive these notifications